Man behind New Year's attack visited New Orleans before, recorded video with smart glasses, FBI says

 President Joe Biden planned to travel to New Orleans with first lady Jill Biden on Monday to “grieve with the families and community members impacted by the tragic attack.”

+After signing the Social Security Fairness Act, Biden was asked Sunday by journalists what his message would be to the families he will meet.
+He responded, “I’ve been there.
+There’s nothing you can really say to somebody that’s just had such a tragic loss, my message is going to be personal if I get to get them alone.”

 The two explosive devices that Jabbar placed were recovered by federal officials undetonated.
 ATF Special Agent in Charge Joshua Jackson credited New Orleans police for responding quickly before the devices could be set off.
-He said the devices were equipped with receivers and a transmitter was recovered in Jabbar’s truck.
+He said both were equipped with receivers and a transmitter was recovered in Jabbar’s truck.

-Jabbar exited the crashed truck wearing a ballistic vest and helmet and fired at police, wounding at least two officers before he was fatally shot by police.
+Jabbar exited the crashed truck wearing a ballistic vest and helmet and fired at police, wounding at least two officers before he was fatally shot.

 Bomb-making materials were found at Jabbar’s home.
 Jackson said Jabbar appeared to have used a chemical compound known as RDX, which he said is commonly available in the U.S. He said field tests found RDX at Jabbar’s Houston home and they are conducting further tests on similar materials found at the New Orleans rental home.

-Jabbar tried to burn down the rental house by setting a small fire in a hallway with accelerants but the flames smoldered out before firefighters arrived.
+Jabbar tried to burn down the rental house by setting a small fire in a hallway but the flames went out before firefighters arrived.

 Suspect proclaims support for Islamic State group

-Homeland Security Secretary Alejandro Mayorkas told ABC’s “This Week with George Stephanopoulos” that the country faces “not only the persistent threat of foreign terrorism” but also “a significant increase in what we term homegrown violent extremism” over the past decade.
+Homeland Security Secretary Alejandro Mayorkas told ABC’s “This Week with George Stephanopoulos” that the country faces “not only the persistent threat of foreign terrorism” but “a significant increase in what we term homegrown violent extremism” in recent years.

-Myrthil said they believe Jabbar posted on a “couple encrypted applications as well as his own social media.”

-He said they are still trying to determine why he targeted New Orleans.
+The attack has prompted security concerns elsewhere in the nation.
+In California, for instance, military officials announced via online platform X that access has been tightened to Camp Pendleton, the largest Marine base on the West Coast with tens of thousands of active-duty service members.
+The announcement said all IDs are being checked for base entry, a “trusted travel program” is being suspended and random inspections will be carried out.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.